FITMath/generate-FITMath.github.io/content/gradseminar/_index.md

 in various analytic and computational examples.
 We illustrate the applicability of the game on a number of practical models, including stock option trading and queueing systems with vacations and (N,T)-policy.

+{{< /seminarEntry >}}

+{{< seminarEntry date="October 29, 2018" time="Monday 9:00am" loc="MAC" name="Wejdan Deebani" affiliation="Math Sciences Department<br /> Florida Tech" title="Bootstrap weights for combining correlation coefficients" >}}

+Analyzing large datasets is essential in every branch of science including social, medical, and political sciences.
+An important task in statistical analysis of data is to discover relationships between variables.
+Several correlation factors have been introduced to quantify the association between variables in a dataset such as Pearson's correlation coefficient, Spearman's correlation, and Distance correlation.
+Pearson’s correlation is a well-known measure of association that can detect the strength and direction of a linear relationship between two variables.
+Spearman’s and Distance correlations have been developed to address the shortcomings of Pearson’s correlation coefficient.
+Spearman’s can identify a monotonic relationship, while Distance correlation can describe the degree of independence by computing a value between zero and one where zero indicates independence of the two variables.

+Correlation coefficients do not perform consistently when they are calculated for different types of relationships.
+Often the underlying relationship between variables are unknown and it is challenging to decide which correlation coefficient is appropriate to discover these hidden relationship.
+Our research is focused on combining these factors to obtain a single representative coefficient value.
+We combine these coefficients by assigning different weights and calculate a single weighted average.
+Here, we introduce a bootstrap weight function based on the standard error of the coefficients.
+It means, a coefficient with smaller error will receive a higher weight.
+The weight function is developed as ratio of the correlation factor to its bootstrap standard error.
+This method is tested by designing several simulations to study these correlation factors for different types of relationships including linear, polynomial, and exponential.
+First, we simulate the data for the aforementioned relationships with added Gaussian noise.
+We then calculate the correlation coefficients and combine them for corrupted relationships with low and high noise.
+Simulations demonstrate that these coefficients do not perform uniformly for different relationships and each can better identify a specific relationship.
+Hence, a combined correlation measure can better explain the relationship between variables when the underlying relationship is unknown.

+{{< /seminarEntry >}}

+{{< seminarEntry date="November 19, 2018" time="Monday 9:00am" loc="MAC" name="Roby Poteau" affiliation="Math Sciences Department<br /> Florida Tech" title="TBA" >}}

+TBA.

 {{% seminarBreakdown %}}